legumeinfo/pandagma/README.md

     Future versions of the program may remove this requirement.

 6. Set environment variables.
-    The script learns about the work directory, the number of processors, the config file, and the helper scripts, via environment variables.
+    The script learns about the work directory, the number of processors, the config file, and the helper bin, via environment variables.

     If dependencies are manually installed and the script is called directly:

           export NPROC=10
-          export WORK_DIR=$PWD/../work_zea
+          export WORK_DIR=$PWD/../work_Zea
           export CONF=config/Zea_7_2_nuc.conf
-          export PATH=$PWD/scripts:$PATH
+          export PATH=$PWD/bin:$PATH

     If the dependencies and script are called via Singularity image: set the environment variables as part of the singularity invocation (see next step)